Brand Names: Aptivus

 You may take your medicine with or without food if you take tipranavir with ritonavir capsules or liquid.

 Swallow the tipranavir capsule whole.
-Do not break or chew it.
+Do not open or chew it.

 Tell your doctor if the child using this medicine has any changes in height or weight.
 Tipranavir doses are based on body surface area (height and weight) in children, and any changes may affect your dose.